northian/Lexatys-Public-Software/SP Parser/readme.md

 ## Labels

 Next is the labels section.
 You can input as many labels as you'd like.
 There is a catch though, the number of labels ***NEEDS*** to be the same total number of tests/limits.
-Labels are seperated by a comma inbetween them.
+Labels are separated by a comma in-between them.
 It also needs to be within brackets [  ].

 ```yaml
 labels: [Insertion Loss, Rejection 1]